 This is the service my family used on a recent trip to China.
 A highly-respected company in this industry is PassportVisaExpress.com.
 For over 15 years they have been working with the U.S. Passport Agency and they have offices in Washington D.C., Chicago and San Francisco.
 They serve all U.S. citizens as well as anybody who is legal resident of the U.S.

 - Emergency Service: Do you need your new visa or passport in days, not weeks?
-It’s going to cost you quite a bit of money, but Passport Visa Express can do it.
+It comes at a premium price, but Passport Visa Express can do it.

 - Customer Service: Whether you do better chatting online or speaking to somebody over the phone, both options are available to you here.